ClusterlessHQ/clusterless/README.md

 ## About

-Clusterless is a tool for deploying scalable and secure data-processing workloads for continuously arriving data, across clouds.
+Clusterless is a tool for deploying decentralized, scalable, and secure data-processing workloads for continuously arriving data, across clouds.

 By standardizing the metadata as new data arrives, workloads can be implemented behind a consistent interface, and can be easily deployed to listen for upstream availability events and fire new events to downstream listeners.